 Who We Are and What We're Doing and How and Why

-We are Mark and Vicki Sherouse, Floridians originally, married fifty-four years, parents of Rebecca and Rachel.
+We are Mark and Vicki Sherouse, Floridians originally, married fifty-five years, parents of Rebecca and Rachel.
 Vicki is a former teacher and librarian.
 Mark is a former higher education/non-profit administrator.
 We have lived and worked or studied in Tallahassee, Florida, Boston, Massachusetts, Columbus, Ohio, Dallas, Texas, and Missoula, Montana.
 In 2008, we retired and, having already sold our Montana home, we sold our car, truck and trailer, sold or donated most of our other belongings, put the rest in storage, and stepped out that door "where it began...".

 Us, summer of 2008